npq7721/CoralliumMasternodeSetup/README.md

 Typically you should see more than a few nodes listed in the table and the amount of data sent/received should be updating every several seconds on a healthy masternode.

-Currently XGCS nodes will display most (if not all) peers with IPv6 addresses.
+Currently CRLM nodes will display most (if not all) peers with IPv6 addresses.
 This is normal as long as the data is being transferred and peers stay connected for a long time.
 Initially, when the node is just started, the outbound connection table may not show any peers for quite some time.
 It may take several hours to build up a healthy and stable list of peers.

 Sample output of the script from node 45.76.12.139 on Apr-26th 2018:
 ```
 ===========================================================================
-Outbound connections to other XGCS.Network nodes [XGCS datadir: /root/.corallium]
+Outbound connections to other CRLM.Network nodes [CRLM datadir: /root/.corallium]
 ===========================================================================
 Node IP               Ping    Rx/Tx     Since  Hdrs   Height  Time   Ban
 Address               (ms)   (KBytes)   Block  Syncd  Blocks  (min)  Score